 Larence E Rausenberger

 Clarence Wissler (1887-1954) was another pioneer in aviation who happened to hail from Logan County.
 Wissler designed and built airplanes.
-Wissler built three of his planes on the second floor of what is now the Stage Department Store in Bellefontaine.
+Wissler built three of his planes on the second floor of what is now the 600 Downtown Restaurant in Bellefontaine.
 Wissler’s knowledge in mathematics and aeronautics allowed him to develop very effective planes.
-Other plane manufactures, including the military and the Cessna Company consulted with Wissler on the design of their planes.
+Other plane manufacturers, including the military and the Cessna Company consulted with Wissler on the design of their planes.

 Edward D Jones

-Edward Jones (1893-1982) founded the world renown Edward D. Jones & Co. investment firm.
+Edward Jones (1893-1982) founded the world-renowned Edward D. Jones & Co. investment firm.
 He graduated from Bellefontaine High School in 1913.
 Jones lived most of his teenage years in Bellefontaine and played quarterback on his high school’s football team.
 Jones then went on to graduate from New York University.